TheTypoMaster/gray.net.au/posts/new-beginnings.rst

 decision and resigned.

-My original plan was to use the time between work commitments to fulfil a long-term goal (so might say "dream") to become a SCUBA instructor.
+My original plan was to use the time between work commitments to fulfil a long-term goal (some might say "dream") to become a SCUBA instructor.
 The course was booked, arrangements made, travel planned and paid for.
 We were going to Port Vila, Vanuatu!
 Note all this is past tense.
 Less than one week from signing off at my last job I had an accident and badly broke my shoulder.
 All plans cancelled.

-So there is now this void between what I had planned, and the reality of the current situation.
+So now there is this void between what I had planned, and the reality of the current situation.
 I can't even tie my own shoelaces or drive a car at the moment, let alone engage in anything as onerous as diving.
 Consequently I have entered a bit of a holding pattern whilst I wait for my body to heal.